SheikMuzammil/Tunes-Webapp/README.md

 # Tunes-Webapp
-This is a clone web application done by me.
+Tunes is a clone website developed by me by the time i was learning html and css.
+Feel free to copy the code and checkout the project.